openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/Supported_Devices.md

 The OpenVINO runtime can infer various models of different input and output formats.
 Here, you can find configurations supported by OpenVINO devices, which are CPU, GPU, or GNA (Gaussian neural accelerator coprocessor).
+The newer 11th and 12th generation processors provide a further performance boost, especially with INT8 models.

 .. note::